groupserver/gs.group.stats/README.txt

 standard-deviation about the mean.
 The latter was considered a touch too complex for a general-purpose content provider.

-Another content provider ``groupserver.GroupStatsExtended`` provides the same information, as well as the number of members who use the daily digest, or follow the group using the Web only.

-To use either content provider from within the *group* context call it as follows::
+To use the content provider from *within* the group context call it as follows::

       <p tal:content="structure provider:groupserver.GroupStats">
         Summary of the stats
       </p>

-Unusually, both content providers can be used from outside the group context, by passing ``groupId`` to the content provider::
+Unusually, the content provider can be used from *outside* the group context, by passing ``groupId`` to the content provider::

       <p define="groupId view/groupInfo/id"